saugat-rimal/droptab/README.md

 With Drop Tab you can add and saves web pages much more efficiently.
 Now, no need to clutter your menu bar with bookmarks.

+## Finally, my extension is released on the chrome web store, please do checkout and give it a star.

+Get to the chrome web store: [Chrome Web Store - Drop Tab Extension](https://chrome.google.com/webstore/detail/drop-tab-%E2%80%93-best-bookmark/peogendaipoplnglfflehjgnbkpfpmkj/)

 ## Table of contents

 - [Overview](#overview)